 A distinction in emission factor is made for the burning of pallets and the burning of pruning wood.
 The emission factors for the burning of pallets have been derived from EEA LRTAP NFR Category 1A4 - Guidebook 2016, July 2017 (table 3.39 open fireplaces burning wood) and from the IPCC 2006 Guidelines (Volume 2, chapter 2, table 2.5).
-The emission factors for the burning of pruning wood have been derived from EEA LRTAP NFR Category 5C2 - Guidebook 2016 (table 3.2 Open burning of agricultural wastes/forest residue) and from the IPCC 2006 Guidelines (Volume 5, chapter 5).
+The emission factors for the burning of pruning wood have been derived from EEA LRTAP NFR Category 5C2 - Guidebook 2016 (table 3.2 Open burning of agricultural wastes/forest residue) and from the IPCC 2006 Guidelines (EF of CH4 and N2O from Volume 5, chapter 5; EF of CO2 and dry matter content from garden and park waste in Volume 5, chapter 2).